tsurdilo/temporal-java-workshop/src/main/java/io/workshop/CHAPTER4.md

        * Number of simultaneous poll requests on activity task queue.
 Worker-specific limit on parallel activities.
    * maxTaskQueueActivitiesPerSecond
        * This is managed by the server and controls activities per second for the entire task queue across all the workers (global across all workers)
+   * maxConcurrentWorkflowTaskExecutionSize
+    * Max concurrent workflow tasks (not workflows!) - helps to limit cpu/memory utilization by a worker

 * We cannot rate limit concurrent workflow executions
 Pattern: